 We chose to call this a “sunset” rather than “closing down” with intention.
 There is magic and beauty in the sunset.
 Colors paint the sky in a way that makes us stop in awe and watch the majesty unfold.
 Humans, animals, all of Life sit in reverent communion with the Divine...
 And then, following every sunset – and a period of rest – a new day dawns, a new beginning...
 But without the setting of the sun there can be no dawn.
 We are excited to make way for all that is dawning!

 OneLife was intentionally launched with a community gathering of prayer and celebration in 2004.
-We want to close the circle in the same way - in sacredness - and with you, our beloved community both near and far.
-We hope you will join us, Sunday, Oct.
-17th, at 4pm PT (7pm ET) for this special gathering.
-We will share memories, enjoy some live music, and hear from a few special guests.
-We will give thanks for all that has been, and bless the way forward for each and all of us.
-RSVP for zoom link: bit.ly/OLI-sunset
+We wanted to close the circle in the same way - in sacredness - and with you, our beloved community both near and far.
+We gathered via zoom to share memories, enjoy some live music, and hear from a few special guests.
+We gave thanks for all that has been, and blessed the way forward for each and all of us.
+You can see the video from that event here: https://youtu.be/0_tMNF1e-BY

 Whether you have been with us for the full seventeen years, or have only recently discovered us, we are grateful for you and for your presence.
 And to our many donors, volunteers, team members, and community partners, we love you so much!
 Your support made OneLife possible.
 May the gifts that you shared with us return to bless you a thousand-fold!